polyfy/polylith/readme.md

 `profile` and `spec` interfaces.
 If we read it vertically, we can see that `article` is used by the `comment` and `rest-api` bricks.

-This is also what is shown if we specify article as brick:
+This is also what is shown if we specify `article` as brick:
 ```
 poly deps brick:article
 ```
 <img src="images/realworld-deps-interface.png" width="30%">

-There is a way to view the the component dependencies, and that is to specify an `environment` in the [deps](#deps-env) command:
+To list the component dependencies, we need to specify an `environment`:
 ```
 poly deps env:rb
 ```